Eczbek/xieite/docs/types/List.md

 &nbsp;

 ## Description
-A simple class for storing a list of types.
+A structure for operating on a list of types.

 &nbsp;